Memories of Birch Hill Hospital

 Places to stay

 For those seeking a more relaxing getaway, there are plenty of places to stay in and around Littleborough.
-Many options are available, including The Royal Toby Hotel in Castleton and The White Hart Inn in Lydgate, Saddleworth.
+To discover Littleborough Lakeside and the surrounding area, there are any options are available, including The Royal Toby Hotel in Castleton and The White Hart Inn in Lydgate, Saddleworth.
 Both of these accommodations are located within easy reach of Littleborough and offer comfortable rooms and a range of amenities.

 Additionally, if you’re interested in camping, there are several campsites in the area, including the Hollingworth Lake Caravan Park and the Well-i-Hole Farm Caravan Site.
 Both sites offer stunning views of the surrounding landscape and easy access to a variety of outdoor activities.